 COE Application must be filed in the name of;

-• applicant himself/herself while he/she is staying in Japan, or
+- applicant himself/herself while he/she is staying in Japan in order to invite himself/herself to Japan.

 Immigration lawyer cannot be your visa sponsor/proxy

-Immigration lawyer can help you or your visa sponsor with checking requirements, preparing documents, submitting application on behalf of the applicant or visa sponsor and communicating with the Immigration Office for the application.
-However, Immigration lawyer is not allowed to be your visa sponsor/proxy directly for your application.
+An Immigration lawyer can help you or your visa sponsor/proxy with checking requirements, preparing documents, submitting application on behalf of the applicant or visa sponsor/proxy, and communicating with the Immigration Office for the application.
+However, it is not allowed for the immigration lawyer to be your visa sponsor/proxy for your application directly since the visa application has to be filed in the name of “inviting person/organization” related to the application.

 Who can be your visa sponsor/proxy?

-Who to be a VISA SPONSOR (proxy) is designanted based on category of visa status you apply for and is different depending on the situation.
+Person who can be the visa sponsor/proxy is prescribed based on category of visa status you apply for and is different depending on the situation.

-If you would like to apply for COE of family-related VISA STATUS such as Long-term Resident (2nd or 3rd Generation Japanese etc.), your visa sponsor/proxy has to be your relatives (親族) living in Japan.
+If you are applying for COE of family-related VISA STATUS such as Long-term Resident (2nd or 3rd Generation Japanese etc.), your visa sponsor/proxy has to be your relatives (親族) living in Japan.

-If you want to engage in studying/learning something like Japanese Language, Karate, Judo, Soroban, Shuji, Ikebana, and Sado etc. which are peculiar to Japan and applicable to Cultural Activities, you need to find a person who is happy to accept you as their student and to be your visa sponsor for your COE application.
+If you want to engage in studying/learning something like Japanese Language, Karate, Judo, Soroban, Shuji, Ikebana, and Sado etc. which are peculiar to Japan and applicable to Cultural Activities, the person in charge of your visa application at the inviting organization/institute/school must be the visa sponsor/proxy.
+You need to find the organization who is ready for accepting you as their student and is willing to be your visa sponsor for your COE application.

 In case of COE application based on a newly setup business entity (representative office, branch office or subsidiary/company) in Japan and there is no staff or person who can represent the entity, you should come to Japan under Temporary Visitor Visa to sign the application form as the applicant sponsoring your visa application yourself as the representative of the entity in Japan.
 The COE application must be submitted while you are staying in Japan.
 You may leave Japan after submitting the COE application and wait for the COE outside Japan during the period of screening of the application.
 You may also keep staying in Japan until the date of expiry of Temporary Visitor Visa.